FrMiMoAl/Embebidos2/Cyber-Truck/README.md

 ## 🚀 Cómo ejecutar

- Ejecutando puej no seas flojo
+ Ejecutando puej no seas flojo. mentira.

+    " It is only dilusional until it works"
+    - Ferrari